Venue and Travel Information

 Tokyo is best explored using the highly efficient and reliable public transportaion system such as Japan Railway (JR), subways(Tokyo Metros), and buses.

-For added convenience, consider using a "Welcome Suica card" - a prepaid IC card that allows seamless access to most trains, subways, and buses in the city. - Temperature: Average daytime temperatures range from 22°C to 30°C (72°F to 86°F), with high humidity.
+For added convenience, consider using a "Welcome Suica card" - a prepaid IC card that allows seamless access to most trains, subways, and buses in the city. - Rates: All room rates include breakfast, taxes, and service charges (per person, per night).

 - Rain: Frequent showers and occasional heavy rainfall are common.